HISTORY OF TELETEXT

 RELIVE THE NOSTALGIA

 QFAX brings back the teletext experience for modern football fans.
-Live scores on PAGE 316, Vidiprinter on PAGE 350, and the daily Badger game on PAGE 393.
+Live scores on PAGE 316, Vidiprinter on PAGE 350, and On This Day on PAGE 381.
 Download now and step back in time.